Partners Group (PGHN): Analysis of the Swiss Private Equity Leader

 Is Partners Group a value or growth stock?

 Partners Group has a hybrid profile.
-On an earnings and free cash flow basis (P/E 17, P/FCF 15), valuation is now reasonable — even attractive relative to the sector.
-On a book value basis (P/B 9.82), it remains prohibitive for strict value investors.
+On an earnings basis (P/E 18.82), valuation is reasonable relative to the sector.
+On a free cash flow basis (P/FCF 16.45), it is now at parity with the sector average.
+On a book value basis (P/B 10.90), it remains prohibitive for strict value investors.
 Five-year dividend growth of 10.49% per year and the US market expansion story give it more of a quality growth character than a value one.

 What is the main risk for Partners Group shareholders?

 The primary risk is interest rate sensitivity: a prolonged rate rise penalises private equity valuations and reduces the relative appeal of this asset class.
 The high payout ratio (86.6%) is a secondary risk: sustained earnings pressure could force the company to freeze its dividend.
-The stock's high volatility (31.46% annualised, beta 1.26) should also be factored in for defensively minded investors.
+The stock's volatility (27.35% annualised, beta 1.09) should also be factored in for defensively minded investors.

 Conclusion